vale1410/bule/readme.md

 The SAT Programming Framework Bule
 =================================

-[toc]

 Bule is a tool to create beautiful CNF encodings.
 Bule is a sophisticated grounder for the modelling language Bule that translates to CNF for SAT Solving.
 Bule provides a front end for various SAT technologies.

 ## Features

-* Grounding of the declarative modelling language Bule.
+* Grounding with the declarative modelling language Bule
 * satisfiability solving - allowing any number of SAT solvers to be called with the grounded CNF formula
 * debugging facilities for CNF formulas, statistics on size and quality
 * QBF solving
-* Model Counting and Approximate model counting.
+* Model Counting and Approximate model counting
 * Various encodings for cardinality constraints and Pseudo Boolean constaints.

-### Constraints to SAT translations:

 * Multiple cardinality encodings
 * Full Pseudo Boolean Translations to CNF